Page Reviewed / Updated - Mar. 2017

 Oklahoma Medicaid 2017 Income Limit for Seniors

 To receive assistance from the Personal Care Program, individuals must be eligible for general Medicaid (as opposed to institutional Medicaid).

 Seniors (65+) in 2017 are eligible if their monthly countable income is no greater than $817 (annually $9,804).
 Married applicants where one spouse is not applying should not have countable income more than $1,184.
 When both spouses are applying for Medicaid, their joint countable monthly income shall not exceed $1,226.
 Countable income allows for the deduction of some medical expenses, such as the cost of health insurance premiums.

-Single applicants are limited to $2,000 worth of countable assets.
-In the split-spouse situation described above, the non-applicant spouse is allowed up to $119,220 in countable assets.
-There is also some flexibility with this limit, as many items are considered exempt.
-For example, the family home, provided it is lived in by at least one spouse, and valued under $552,000, is considered exempt.
+Single applicants are limited to $2,000 worth of countable assets and couples must have joint funds less than $3,000.
+The family home, provided it is lived in by at least one spouse, and valued under $560,000, is considered exempt.
 Their vehicle, provided it is a utility vehicle, as opposed to a collector's car or an investment, is also exempt.
 Burial plots are also considered exempt assets.

 There are various other assets that can be considered exempt.
-Persons over the income or asset limits who cannot afford their cost of care should consider working with a Medicaid planning expert who can assist them in converting their finances so that they become Medicaid compliant.
+Persons over the income or asset limits who cannot afford their cost of care should consider a home and community based waiver or institutional Medicaid.
+A Medicaid planning expert can assist in identifying the best options and helping families to execute a strategy to become Medicaid compliant.
 Learn more.